Search

 Main Advantages

 Vision-based systems are able to provide an efficient method to detect falls, without wearing any physical devices and the need to directly impact the person.
-Also, vision-based systems do not need to be applied correctly or require human interaction by the subject (e.g. wearing gadgets or any form of interaction).
+Also, vision-based systems do not need to be applied correctly or require human interaction by the subject (e.g. wearing gadgets, such as Apple Watches or mobile devices, or any form of interaction).

 Some advantages of vision-based systems are that they can run on different computing architectures and that there are many algorithms and libraries implemented open-source.
 A variety of algorithms have been developed for fall detection, some of which are designed to analyze static images or treat each frame individually, others are able to identify the occurrence of fall events over multiple frames.